UBC-MDS/MacroView/reports/proposal.md

 ## Motivation and Purpose

+The role that we will be embodying for this project is that of a nonprofit organization.
+In particular, we will be a nonprofit organization which has the goal of providing free, easy-to-use tools to help everyday people make healthy lifestyle choices.
+Our team will be playing the role of an open-source software development team working for this nonprofit organization on a nutrition tracking dashboard called MacroView.

+Our target audience for this dashboard, MacroView, are health/diet conscious individuals who wish to accurately track and visualize their macronutrient intake for free, and without having to worry about whether the undelying nutrition data is reliable.
+We wish to make an accessible dashboard that is easy-to-use for anyone, whether they're a seasoned body-builder or someone who is just getting into nutrition tracking and doesn’t know where to start.

 ## Description of Data

 This dashboard makes use of the `Nutrient Value of Some Common Foods` dataset, which was published by Health Canada in 2008.
 An overview of the dataset is provided in a PDF format in [this booklet](https://www.canada.ca/en/health-canada/services/food-nutrition/healthy-eating/nutrient-data/nutrient-value-some-common-foods-2008.html).
 The dataset contains the nutrient values of 1100 commonly consumed foods in Canada, and has 19 categories of foods.
 The data for each category of food is contained in a separate .csv file, which can be accessed [here](https://open.canada.ca/data/en/dataset/a289fd54-060c-4a96-9fcf-b1c6e706426f).
 A combined .csv file of all the food items was used to create this dashboard.